FREQUENTLY ASKED QUESTIONS

 WHAT IS YOUR CANCELLATION POLICY?

-If we are working together over a period of time I ask that you let me know about any upcoming dates that you will not be able to make your usual session.
-If you need to reschedule I will do my best to find an alternative for you, but I will charge for the session if I am unable to or if you cancel.
+If we are working together over a period of time I ask that you let me know about any upcoming dates that mean you will not be able to make your usual session.
+If you need to reschedule I will do my best to find an alternative for you, but I will charge for the session if this is not possible.

-This can be frustrating for some, but it's important to understand that your space is reserved for you and it is usually not possible to fill it.
+This can be frustrating for some, but it's important to understand that your space is reserved for you and it is usually not possible to fill it, especially with short notice.

 DO YOU TAKE HEALTH INSURANCE?

 Yes, I accept most major health insurers.
-You will need to request a 'pre-authorisation code' from your insurer in order to begin sessions.
+You will need to request a "pre-authorisation code" from your insurer in order to begin sessions.
+Some health insurers do not pay my full fee and a small additional amount may be payable per session.

 WHERE ARE YOU LOCATED?

-I have a consulting room in Highbury, London N5, UK.
+I have a consulting room in Highbury, London N5, UK, but my work is currently fully online.

-I also offer virtual sessions globally.
-Previous clients have included those living in South Africa, USA, UAE, Europe, New Zealand, Canada, Democratic Republic of Congo, Norway, Brazil and Japan.
-I welcome enquiries from those in other countries who speak English (I'm currently improving my French and Spanish, but not quite up to standard!).
+I offer virtual sessions globally and welcome enquiries from those who speak English (I'm currently improving my French and Spanish, but not yet up to standard!).

 WHAT ONLINE PLATFORMS DO YOU USE?

 I use all the main platforms, but find Zoom is the easiest and most reliable.
-I also use WhatsApp, Skype and FaceTime.
-I also offer telephone sessions if you prefer not to be seen on screen or those who are unable to find privacy at home, to enable them to walk and talk.
+I also use WhatsApp, Skype and FaceTime as backups.
+I also offer telephone sessions if you prefer not to be seen on screen or those who are unable to find privacy at home, to enable you to walk and talk.

 DO YOU FOLLOW GDPR GUIDELINES?

 Yes.
-I collect, store and process certain information about you, including your name, date of birth, contact details, payments made for sessions, personal information – including health and medical issues – and your domestic arrangements.
-This is necessary to enable me to run my therapy practice and to provide you with a safe and ethical service to you.
-This is done upon the lawful basis of 'legitimate Interests' for the purposes of health and social care.
+I collect, store and process certain information about you, including your name, date of birth, contact details, payments made for sessions, personal information – including health and medical issues, GP details etc – and your domestic arrangements.
+This is necessary to enable me to run my therapy practice and to provide you with a safe and ethical service.
+This is done upon the lawful basis of "legitimate Interests" for the purposes of health and social care.

-All information that I collect and store about you is either anonymised, stored behind lock and key and/or password protected.
-I may keep this information for up to 7 years following the date of our last session, as per my insurer’s Terms and Conditions, at which point it will be securely deleted.
+All information that I collect and store about you is either anonymised, locked away and/or password protected.
+I may keep this information for up to 7 years following the date of our last session, as per my insurer’s terms and conditions, at which point it will be securely deleted.

 You have the right to view this information, which will be provided within one month of request, and to ask for changes to be made.

-You have the right to object to holding and processing information about you, although I may need to retain certain information for legal purposes (e.g. to comply with our Insurer’s Terms and Conditions).
+You have the right to object to holding and processing information about you, although I may need to retain certain information for legal purposes (e.g. to comply with my insurer’s Terms and Conditions).

 HOW CAN I GET THE MOST OUT OF THERAPY?